 Purchasing plane tickets is the responsibility of CCH travelers.
-CCH highly recommends using EWA Travel to book your flights to and from Haiti.
+CCH recommends using EWA Travel or Highpoint Travel to book your flights to and from Haiti.
 Using a travel agent to help book your flights ensures that you have someone who can advocate on your behalf in the event that flights are delayed or cancelled or changes need to be made.
-To arrange your travel through CCH's recommended travel agent, please contact:

-Chris Van Dyke - chris@ewatravel.com Phone: 703-834-6100 (After-hours: 800-639-8456 Code: SS542)
+EWA Travel: Chris Van Dyke chris@ewatravel.com Phone: 703-834-6100 (After-hours: 800-639-8456 Code: SS542)